helganamorin/privacy/index.md

 ## 4.How We Store Your Information
 Storage and Processing:
-Your information collected through the Service may be stored and processed in the United States or any other country in which PokerBros, its Affiliates or Service Providers maintain facilities.
+Your information collected through the Service may be stored and processed in the United States or any other country in which Baccarat House, its Affiliates or Service Providers maintain facilities.
 Baccarat House , its Affiliates, or Service Providers may transfer information that we collect about you, including personal information across borders and from your country or jurisdiction to other countries or jurisdictions around the world.
 If you are located in the European Union or other regions with laws governing data collection and use that may differ from U.S. law, please note that we may transfer information, including personal information, to a country and jurisdiction that does not have the same data protection laws as your jurisdiction.

 We use commercially reasonable safeguards to help keep the information collected through the Service secure and take reasonable steps (such as requesting a unique password) to verify your identity before granting you access to your account.
 However, Baccarat House  cannot ensure the security of any information you transmit to Baccarat House or guarantee that information on the Service may not be accessed, disclosed, altered, or destroyed.